-Serving an Apache site over HTTPS with a Let's Encrypt certificate protects logins, sessions, and API traffic from interception while removing browser trust warnings that make the site look broken or unsafe.
+Serving an Apache site over HTTPS with a Let's Encrypt certificate protects logins, sessions, and API traffic from interception while removing browser trust warnings from the public hostname.

 Examples below use the Debian and Ubuntu Apache layout with apache2ctl, the apache2 service name, and the distro packages certbot plus python3-certbot-apache.
-Public DNS, port 80 reachability, and a working /.well-known/acme-challenge/ path all need to line up before issuance, so reverse proxies, CDNs, and broken .AAAA records can block validation even when one local test still succeeds.
+Public DNS, port 80 reachability, and a working /.well-known/acme-challenge/ path all need to line up before issuance, so reverse proxies, CDNs, load balancers, and stale .AAAA records can block validation even when one local HTTP test still succeeds.

 Related: How to secure Apache web server